-But in physics it is clear that data often comes in many other forms.
-E.g. the peaks in γ spectra have a Gaussian or Lorentzian shape, the decay activity of a radioactive sample follows an exponential function, and so on.
+But in the natural sciences it is clear that data often comes in many other forms.
+E.g. the peaks in $\gamma$ spectra have a Gaussian or Lorentzian shape, the decay activity of a radioactive sample follows an exponential function, and so on.